DrJPFrimat/MEA-ToolBox/README.md

 # Toolbox

 You can download the installer for the MEA-Toolbox.
-There are two versions, one with the MATLAB 2018B runbtime and one without.
+There are two versions, one with the MATLAB 2018B runtime and one without.
 If you do not have MATLAB or a matlab version that is not 2018b, please download the version with the runtime.

 During the installation you will install the MATLAB 2018b runtime aswell as the toolbox requires it.